 The JX-Pro comes apart easily so you can thoroughly clean the burrs

-I particularly love how this grinder produces a consistent grind particle size (essential for espresso brewing) because of its dual ball-bearing shaft design.
+Because of its dual ball-bearing shaft design, this grinder produces a very consistent grind particle size (essential for espresso brewing).
 This results in virtually no burr wobble and lends itself to the uniform grind particles.

 However, do note that the size of the grounds is still a bit too fine for cold brew.
 If you’re looking to use this grinder for cold brews, you’ll likely be disappointed.